 About Mirasol

-Three entities, one project
+Two entities, one project

-The project is structured across three related entities, each with a distinct role.
-Donations to Mirasol Agrivoltaic support the nonprofit’s public-benefit work and are tax-deductible.
+Donations to Mirasol Agrivoltaic support the nonprofit's public-benefit work and are tax-deductible.

 Mirasol Agrivoltaic